Ali Hewson: Marriage and family

 Hewson married Bono on 31 August 1982 in a Church of Ireland ceremony at All Saints Church, Raheny.
-The ceremony combined rituals of both conventional Protestantism and the Shalom Friendship group that Bono and other U2 members had belonged to.
+The ceremony combined rituals of both conventional Protestantism and the Shalom Friendship Christian group that Bono and other U2 members had belonged to.
 In debt to U2's record label, Island Records, the couple could not afford a honeymoon, but Island founder Chris Blackwell gave them use of the Goldeneye estate he owned in Jamaica.
 Having returned to Ireland, the couple moved to a small mews house in Howth, which they shared with the rest of U2.

 As the band broke through in popularity with the War Tour in 1983, Ali Hewson did not readily adapt to the new circumstances.
 After seeing her with the group at a trendy Hollywood nightspot, journalist Ethlie Ann Vare commented that Ali looked "as out of place as a dairymaid in a brothel."
 Although she had wanted to become a nurse, Hewson gave up on the notion, as the intense schooling required would have been incompatible with the direction that her husband's life had taken.
 Instead she focused on studying in the social sciences, to give her an ability to understand social policy and make a difference to people, similar to what nursing would have enabled.
 By Bono's own description, the marriage hit a period of strain in 1986 due to time commitments during the group's recording of The Joshua Tree.
 Tensions continued in 1987 during the subsequent Joshua Tree Tour.

 Hewson received a degree in social science, politics and sociology from University College Dublin in 1989 at age 28, giving birth to the couple's first daughter, Jordan, two weeks before her final exams.
 Further plans to earn a master's degree in moral and political ethics were put on hold after the birth of their second daughter, Memphis Eve, in 1991.
 Two sons, Elijah Bob Patricus Guggi Q and John Abraham, were born in 1999 and 2001, respectively.
 Being effectively a single parent while U2 toured was difficult for Hewson, but she now found Bono helpful even at a distance.